jtanx/fontforge/doc/sphinx/ui/dialogs/fontinfo.rst

 this field blank.
 If you leave it blank FontForge will generate a default value based on other version information specified elsewhere.

-Normally when :doc:`generating a font, <generate>` FontForge will use the fontname as the base for the default filename of the font file (the base to which the extension is added).
+Normally when :doc:`generating a font, </ui/dialogs/generate>` FontForge will use the fontname as the base for the default filename of the font file (the base to which the extension is added).
 But that is not always what you want.
 You may wish to attach a version string to the fontname, or abbreviate it, etc. The